 Using a patient experience solution that provide on-site rating tools can provide surface-level information about the overall patient experience, but the possibilities of obtaining more specific data are limited.
 On-site rating tools are easy to use and can be placed in various areas on the premises to make it more accessible.
 The results can help healthcare providers monitor their performances and identify where they can improve their processes or if their efforts to improve patients’ experiences have worked.

 Interviews and patient stories are more appropriate when handling sensitive and specific data by allowing the patient to provide in-depth information.
 Performing interviews requires more resources, time, and planning, and the type of data will be of a qualitative nature that may create generalizability issues.

 How to improve the patient experience

-Qmatic’s appointment scheduling solution is fully integrated with the customer journey management platform, allowing you to book multiple resources or appointments in one visit to provide a seamless patient journey.
-By offering a virtual queuing solution with SMS check-in and mobile tickets connected to the appointment, patients can wait wherever they want, which limits the risk of infection and decreases the perceived waiting time.
+Qmatic’s appointment scheduling system is fully integrated with the patient flow management system, providing healthcare providers with the tools to book multiple resources or appointments in one place.
+By offering a virtual queuing solution with SMS check-in and mobile tickets connected to the appointment, patients can wait outside the facilities.
+This limits the risk of infections with airy waiting areas and controlled patient flows while decreasing patients’ actual and perceived waiting time.

 Create a friendly environment